 Many business owners want to immigrate to Canada with their families.
 You should note that your family members will be eligible to come with you through business immigration.
 Usually, your spouse or a common-law partner would receive an open work permit.
-Also, your children would receive study permits or temporary residence permits, depending on their age.
-Just like the main applicant, the family members will also be eligible for permanent residency.
+Also, your children would obtain study permits or temporary residence permits, depending on their age.
+As the main applicant, the family members will also be eligible for permanent residency.

 Advantages of Canada’s Citizenship by Investment Programs

-There are numerous reasons why you would want to make Canada a new home for you, your business, and your family.
+There are numerous reasons you want to make Canada a new home for you, your business, and your family.
 For instance:

 - Canada has one of the fastest-growing economies in the world;